Knowledge Base / FAQ

 Introduction to DirectWIRE Output Channels

 The Windows driver of GIGAPORT eX, U168 XT, U86 XT and U108 PRE provides a feature called DirectWIRE Output Channels.
-Also GIGAPORT HD and GIGAPORT HD+ added this functionality starting with driver v3.4.
+Also GIGAPORT HD and GIGAPORT HD+ added this functionality starting with driver v3.4, UDJ6 added it with driver v1.3.

 DirectWIRE Output Channels allows you to change the assignment between the audio channel in your application to the physical audio output - even while playback is running, in real time.
 It is possible, for instance, to play an identical signal at the same time via several physical outputs, without any special settings in your playback software.

 Please note that the description in this article refers to several different products with the same functionality.
-This means that the screens have different color schemes based on the used product, also if you are a user of U86 XT, you need to keep in ming that it only provides 6 and not 8 physical output channels.
+This means that the screens have different color schemes based on the used product, also if you are a user of U86 XT or UDJ6, you need to keep in ming that it only provides 6 and not 8 physical output channels.
 The basic principle is always the same.

 Please also note that DirectWIRE is a very powerful feature for special applications and professional usage.
 For most situations no DirectWIRE settings are needed at all and you should not change those settings unless you know what you want to achieve.